 I slept great.
 There was not a sound from any of the other capsules and the mattress was comfortable and big.
 A capsule feels a bit like your own mini-room.
 Compared to hostel dorms it is also great that you have more privacy.
 It is easy to change inside your capsule for example.

-So yes, I’d definitely recommend staying in a capsule hotel!
+So yes, I’d definitely recommend staying in a female capsule hotel!
 It’s not exactly cosy and sociable, but for one or two functional nights it’s a perfect Japan experience!

 My female capsule hotel was called Apaiser and costed 3800 yen: